 Complementing ERGs with an element of mentoring is an important success factor.
 The Working Parents Club is proud of a mentoring scheme initiated four years ago for women who wanted to return to work or change their career path.
 The programme is carried out in cooperation with NGOs, such as Mamo Pracuj and Fundacja Rozwoju Kwalifikacji Stella Vitrium.
 The mentors are recruited from mums working at State Street.
-The success of the programme is evidenced by the mentees who find employment, some at State Street Bank Poland.
+The success of the progamme is evidenced by the mentees who find employment, some at State Street Bank Poland. from the ones mentioned above, they include the Share the Care Foundation, Adoptive and Foster Families Association Profamilia and others.
+"Reaching out to organisations which are experts in a given topic and can not only support employees with their expertise but also indicate good practices from other organisations, is a valuable idea," says Monika Lis.